 This 10 Essentials list is adapted version of the originally compiled by the Seattle branch of the outdoor recreation and education group ‘the Mountaineers’ in the 1930’s.
 It remains incredibly relevant today.

-Disclosure: There are some affiliate links in this post.
-If you make a purchase through one of these links, I receive a small percentage of the sale at no extra cost to you.
-I only recommend products I personally use or would use.
-Thank you for supporting this site!
+There are some affiliate links in this post.
+If you make a qualifying purchase through one of these links, I may receive a small percentage of the sale at no extra cost to you.

 7. Fire Starters